nivdoron1/interaction-with-aws/README.md

 ---

-This README file provides a straightforward guide on how to download, install, and update the AWS CLI.
-Would you like this content saved as a text file?

 ## connect your administrator account
    ```bash
       # enter your  AWS Access Key ID ,AWS Secret Access Key ,Default region name , Default output format